Long-Distance Relationship Scams: How to Avoid Being Conned

 When dating someone whom you have never met, it is always important to hold back on revealing sensitive information.
 The most important here is sharing sexually suggestive material.

 At all costs, avoid sending nude photos or videos to someone you haven’t met in real life.
-It is a real concern because there is a new trend of sexual blackmail cropping up in the online dating and loving community.
+It is a real concern because there is a new trend of sexual blackmail cropping up in the international online dating and loving community.

 In this scenario, the person you are dating demands money in exchange for not making your sensitive photos and other information public.